kuiper2000/chaos_and_predictability/_sources/week5/week5.md

 this also gives us $\frac{\partial }{\partial t} \int\mathrm{ln}\rho dx^{''}$ = 0 (note that we swap the order of integration and $\frac{\partial }{\partial t}$ since both of them are linear operators). {eq}`eq49` is so-called the "conservation of information".
 In [information theory](https://en.wikipedia.org/wiki/Entropy_(information_theory)#Definition), the definition of "information" is very similar to the left-hand-side of {eq}`eq49`, where the information provided by $i$th element is $\mathrm{ln}\rho(x_{i})$.

 Now, we can imagine how powerful {eq}`eq47` is since it forecasts the entire probability density function.
-Different from the traditional probabilistic forecast method, which estimates the ensemble spread by generating tens of hundreds of ensemble simulations, the Liouville equation is a more powerful tool.
+Different from the traditional probabilistic forecast method, which estimates the ensemble spread by generating tens of hundreds of ensemble simulations, LE is a more powerful tool.
 However, there is no free meal.
-Implementing Liouville equation in real operational forecast is extremely challenging since we need to find the analytical solution of a dynamical system first (i.e., {eq}`eq44`) and then calculate its derivative over all possible dimensions (i.e., the right-hand-side of {eq}`eq47`).
+Implementing LE in real operational forecast is extremely challenging since we need to find the analytical solution of a dynamical system first (i.e., {eq}`eq44`) and then calculate its derivative over all possible dimensions (i.e., the right-hand-side of {eq}`eq47`).
 This is only possible when the dynamical system is simple enough.

-Next week, we will walk through a few cases where we can analytical implement the Liouville equation in the forecast of the PDF.
+Next week, we will walk through a few cases where we can analytical implement LE in the forecast of the PDF.
 :::{note}
-The Nobel prize winner, Roger Penrose (Penrose (1989)), who was also Stephan Hawkins' Ph.D., committee, referred to Liouville equation as a very beautiful formula since it describes that the volume of any region of phase spaces must remain the same.
+The Nobel prize winner, Roger Penrose (Penrose (1989)), who was also Stephan Hawkins' Ph.D., committee, referred to LE as a very beautiful formula since it describes that the volume of any region of phase spaces must remain the same.
 Penrose also proposed that a black hole can destroy information (i.e., $\rho$ in {eq}`eq47` is not conserved) and thus the statistical mechanics might break down at the space-time singularity.

 In addition to his achievement in theoretical physics, Penrose is also an artist who is famous for his 3D Penrose tiling.
 An award-winning app (mobile game), [monument valley](https://en.wikipedia.org/wiki/Monument_Valley_(video_game)) is inspired by his arts.
 NYC has a National Museum of Mathematics where you can find some of Penrose's work.